ansys/scade-git/doc/source/contributing.rst

 Use ``pre-commit``
 ^^^^^^^^^^^^^^^^^^
-Ansys SCADE Git Extensions follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.
+Ansys SCADE Git extensions follow the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys developer's guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.